 Mercedes-Benz eVito standard equipment

-Mercedes-Benz eVito Pure standard equipment highlights:
+Mercedes-Benz eVito Progressive standard equipment highlights:

 - Height and reach adjustable steering wheel

 - Heated driver’s seat with eight-way adjustment and lumbar support

 - Dual passenger seat